The Shape of Story

 1. Start with Conflicted Characters

 Get it wrong, and the entire story falls apart.
 The character needs a goal, a motivation and a conflict (GMC).
-The goal can be alien to your audience, the motivation must be shared by them, and the conflict creates struggles that increase engagement.
+The goal can be alien to your audience, but the motivation must be shared by them, and the conflict creates struggles that increase engagement.

-Mad Max (Fury Road): Want to help wives escape (whatever) to get redemption (don’t we all want forgiveness?) but has a bad case of nihilism (inner conflict).
+Mad Max (Fury Road): Want to help wives escape (whatever) to get redemption (don’t we all want forgiveness?) but has a bad case of nihilism AND heroism (inner conflict).
 Also, a whole lot of Warboys not afraid to die to stop him (external conflict)

 Dorothy Gale (Wizard of Oz): Wants to go home (really?
 She is choosing Kansas over Oz?) to be with people she loves (that, I get) but Oz is a tricky place to navigate (external conflict).
 As well, though it’s cloaked in the metaphor of the ruby slippers, she has to learn to trust her own abilities (internal).